justinmimbs/date-functions/README.md

 dateRange(interval, date1, date2, step) // -> [Date]
 ```

-where `unit` is any of the following date parts:
+where `unit` is one of the following strings, representing a date part:

 ```js
 'ms'